-King Jehoiachin 19th king of Judah was 18 years old when he succeeded his father Jehoiakim to the throne he ruled for 3 months and ten days.
+2 Kings 24:8-17 and 2 Chronicles 36:8-10.
+King Jehoiachin, 19th king of Judah, was 18 years old when he succeeded his father Jehoiakim to the throne.
+He ruled for 3 months and ten days.
 King Jehoiachin was evil in God’s eyes.
-Jehoiachin was deposed to Babylon were he died of old age.
+Jehoiachin was deposed to Babylon where he died of old age.
 Judah has not had an independent king as a ruler since and there will not be an independent king until the Messiah comes to rule his people.

-King Nebuchadnezzar had earlier taken land of the king of Egypt.
+King Nebuchadnezzar had earlier taken the land of the king of Egypt.

 Jehoiachin in Hebrew means: God will establish.